Math Topics

 Geometry Playground, created by the Exploratorium in San Francisco, will change how you view geometry in nature.
 It contains three sections: The Geometry of Seeing with a photo exhibition of the invisible geometry of light; The Geometry of Moving on the arcs, angles, and shapes created when people and things are in motion; and the Geometry of Fitting Things Together.
 Each includes hands-on activities for grades K-8.
 The Geometry Garden features curiosities found in nature from crystals to seashells to sculptures.
 The site was made possible by the National Science Foundation and the Gordon and Betty Moore Foundation.

-The Mathematical Association of America hosts the Found Math Galleries, which feature interesting photos involving math: the ordinary sidewalk, symmetry in nature, architectural wonders--just look around you.
+MAA Found Math posted on Flickr features interesting photos and albums involving math from the Mathematics Association of America: the ordinary sidewalk, symmetry in nature, architectural wonders and so on--just look around you.
 This will give great inspiration for your students to take their own photos of math in daily life--what a great project idea!

 View The Great Math Mystery (2015, about 50 minutes) from PBS.org.
 Per the program description: